 As roofing experts, one of the most common questions we receive concerns when a roof should be replaced rather than repaired.
-While every situation is different, there are a few things you should be looking for:
+While every situation is different, there are a few signs you should be looking for.

 If you have an older home, you should look to see when the roof was last replaced.
 A typical roof composed of asphalt shingles is expected to last anywhere from 20 to 30 years, but in general, you should be thinking about a roof replacement starting at age 20.
 If your roof hasn’t been looked at by an expert in more than 30 years, then you should seriously consider calling a roof contractor for an inspection.
 If you live in a neighborhood in which the homes were constructed at similar times, you can ask your neighbors about when they plan to replace their roofs.